Rendering Architecture

 Remember that uvs are coordinates on the atlas texture.
 We load the atlas image and convert it to a texture a few lines later:

-sense then to group uvs and the atlas texture into one structure
+then to group uvs and the atlas texture into one structure (we will call

 .